21.06.2024

 Are bank to bank transfers instant?

 Not all bank-to-bank transfers are instant.
-While traditional transfers can take one or more business days, instant payments allow funds to be transferred and received within seconds, depending on the service used and the banks involved.
+While traditional transfers can take one or more business days, instant transactions allow funds to be transferred and received within seconds, depending on the service used and the banks involved.

 capterra